dariuszewski/recipe-api/README.md

 - users can see all their recipes in a separate endpoint
 - changed the group name from api to recipe in swagger

+### 06-token-blacklisting-and-expiration
+- refresh token blaclisting
+- extend experiation time of access token for development purposes

-# TODO: token blacklisting and expiration, validation, testing, email service, images, pagination-searching-ordering, caching, rate limiting
+# TODO: recipe validation, testing, email service, images, pagination-searching-ordering, caching, rate limiting